 An uneven sidewalk, a broken railing, or even a spill on the floor could lead to serious injuries and even wrongful death.
-While each person has a duty to watch where they are going, property owners are responsible for needless injuries caused by hazards that are easy to correct.
-If an owner of a property has failed to maintain the conditions of their premises, created an unsafe condition that caused the injury, or knew about the dangerous premises or unsafe hazard but failed to alert visitors of the hazard, then he/she may be held liable for injuries.
+While each person has a duty to watch where they are going, property owners are responsible for injuries caused by hazards.
+If an owner of a property has failed to maintain the conditions of their premises, created an unsafe condition that caused the injury, or knew about the dangerous premises or unsafe hazard but failed to alert visitors, they may be held liable for injuries.

 These injuries could happen anywhere and to anyone.
-A mother could be grocery shopping for her family when she doesnít see a wet spot on the tile floor, resulting in a slip and fall.
+A mother could be grocery shopping for her family when she doesn’t see a wet spot on the tile floor, resulting in a slip and fall.
 She could be tending to the resulting injuries for weeks, unable to spend her time working or caring for her family.
-A grandparent could be taking a walk in a park and trip over an uneven and unlabeled part of the sidewalk, sustaining serious injuries due to the hard fall and fragility of the man.
-You never know when an accident like this could happen, but if it does happen to you or a loved one, be sure that one of your first steps is finding a great injury attorney.
+A grandparent could be taking a walk in a park and trip over an uneven and unmarked part of the sidewalk, sustaining serious injuries due to fragility and the hard fall.
+You never know when an accident like this could happen, but if it does happen to you or a loved one, be sure that one of your first steps is calling an experienced Tucson accident lawyer.